Risk Assessment online course providing the knowledge needed to undertake appropriate risk assessments.

 UNIT 3 | QUIZ

-Help create safer and healthier workplaces by developing the competence to undertake workplace risk assessments effectively.
+- Help employers create safer and healthier workplaces by developing the competence to undertake workplace risk assessments effectively

 RISK ASSESSMENT TERMINOLOGY

-RISK – The chance of an incident occurring due to a specific hazard.
+RISK is the chance of an incident occurring due to a specific hazard.

-HAZARD – Potential source of harm or adverse health effect on a person.
+A HAZARD is a potential source of harm or adverse health effect on a person.

 The risk assessment process has 5 steps.